“Black Friday” – Interrogation Questioning

 “Black Friday” – Fake Anger

 Loker says Delicia faked anger because her anger did not include lowering her eyebrows and pressing or tightening her lips.
-He probably would be right, but the only reliable sign that anger is being faked is the absence of tightening or narrowing the red area of the lips.
+He probably would be right, as the only reliable sign that anger is being faked is the absence of tightening or narrowing the red area of the lips.
 It is reliable because most people can’t make that movement deliberately, so it rarely appears in false anger.
 Most people can easily lower their brows or press their lips, if they remember to do so.

 “Black Friday” – Covering Your Gonads